noelex/rclnet/README.md

 offload blocking operations into background threads.

 Take subscriptions for example, you can receive messages synchronously using `IRclSubscription<T>.Subscribe`, or asynchronously using `IRclSubscription<T>.ReadAllAsync`.
-To process messages asynchronously, one would typically write:
+Synchronous subscriptions always handle messages on the event loop.
+While for asynchronous subscriptions, you can choose where you'd like to process the received
+messages:

 ```csharp
 await foreach (var msg in sub.ReadAllAsync())
 {